Virgo Supercluster: Structure

 The Local Group is located on the outskirts of the LS in a small filament extending from the Fornax Cluster to the Virgo Cluster.
-The Virgo Supercluster's volume is very approximately 7000 times that of the Local Group or 100 billion times that of the Milky Way.
+The Virgo Supercluster's volume is roughly 7,000 times that of the Local Group, or 100 billion times that of the Milky Way.

+The main body of the Virgo Supercluster, the flattened disk of galaxies is simply part of a larger galaxy filament known as the Virgo Strand or Centaurus–Virgo–PP Filament.
+This filament emanates from the Centaurus Cluster through the Virgo Cluster and continues through the Ursa Major Cluster all the way to the Perseus–Pisces Supercluster.
+The Virgo Strand consists of two branches, an upper branch consisting of the main body of the supercluster though the Virgo Southern Extension, the Virgo and the Ursa Major Cluster, and a lower branch consisting of the Crater and Leo Clouds.
+The rest of remaining third of the galaxies in Virgo Supercluster, including the Milky Way, lie outside the main body of the Supercluster which is the Virgo Strand.

 Galaxy distribution

 The number density of galaxies in the LS falls off with the square of the distance from its center near the Virgo Cluster, suggesting that this cluster is not randomly located.
 Overall, the vast majority of the luminous galaxies (less than absolute magnitude −13) are concentrated in a small number of clouds (groups of galaxy clusters).
-Ninety-eight percent can be found in the following 11 clouds (given in decreasing order of number of luminous galaxies): Canes Venatici, Virgo Cluster, Virgo II (southern extension), Leo II, Virgo III, Crater (NGC 3672), Leo I, Leo Minor (NGC 2841), Draco (NGC 5907), Antlia (NGC 2997), and NGC 5643.
-Of the luminous galaxies located in the disk, one third are in the Virgo Cluster, while the remainder are found in the Canes Venatici Cloud and Virgo II Cloud, plus the somewhat insignificant NGC 5643 Group.
+Ninety-eight percent can be found in the following 11 clouds, given in decreasing order of number of luminous galaxies: Canes Venatici, Virgo Cluster, Virgo II (southern extension), Leo II, Virgo III, Crater (NGC 3672), Leo I, Leo Minor (NGC 2841), Draco (NGC 5907), Antlia (NGC 2997), and NGC 5643.

+Of the luminous galaxies located in the disk, one-third are in the Virgo Cluster, with the other two-thirds located outside of the cluster.

-The luminous galaxies in the halo are also concentrated in a small number of clouds (94% in 7 clouds).
+The luminous galaxies in the halo are concentrated in a small number of clouds (94% in 7 clouds).
 This distribution indicates that "most of the volume of the supergalactic plane is a great void."
 A helpful analogy that matches the observed distribution is that of soap bubbles.
 Flattish clusters and superclusters are found at the intersection of bubbles, which are large, roughly spherical (on the order of 20–60 Mpc in diameter) voids in space.
 Long filamentary structures seem to predominate.
-An example of this is the Hydra–Centaurus Supercluster, the nearest supercluster to the LS, which starts at a distance of roughly 30 Mpc and extends to 60 Mpc.
+An example of this is the Hydra–Centaurus Supercluster, the nearest supercluster to the Virgo Supercluster, which starts at a distance of roughly 30 Mpc and extends to 60 Mpc.

+Below is a table of known supercluster members.